.png)

 Ahoy, Eastbourne!
 This winter, Eastbourne G&S is charting a course for the High Seas, and we want you to join our crew!

 Forget what you think you know about traditional pirating—we’ve commissioned a brand-new musical adaptation of Robert Louis Stevenson’s classic, Treasure Island.
-This isn’t just a play; it’s a foot-stomping, harmony-filled spectacular that blends the salt-spray grit of authentic sea shanties with the soaring melodies and wit of light opera.
+It’s a foot-stomping, harmony-filled spectacular that blends the salt-spray grit of authentic sea shanties with the soaring melodies and wit of light opera.

-It’s a family-friendly voyage that stays true to the heart of the original book while bringing a fresh, modern energy to the stage.
+This family-friendly voyage stays true to the heart of the original book while bringing a fresh, modern energy to the stage.

 Event Dates / Locations